JacksonWJPorter/SearchEngine/README.md

 Replace **&lt;index_path&gt;** with the path to your inverted_index.json file, **&lt;queries_path&gt;** with the path to your queries.txt file, and **&lt;results_path&gt;** with the path to your retrieval_results.txt file.

-### Evaluation Metrics Results folder is in the root of the repository. queries.txt is my topics file.
+### Running InteractiveRetrieval
+To begin querying and viewing the LA Times documents, run the following command:

+    python3  InteractiveRetrieval.py